Want to find the best coffee for Moka pot? Check out our review of top coffees and a buying guide so you can make your perfect cup of joe.

 The only thing is that it’s a medium roast, which takes away from some possible flavors.
 I would prefer this in a dark roast.

 Buying the best coffee for a Moka pot

 Buying coffee for Moka Pots involves understanding and appreciating the subtleties of different coffee types.
 And as promised, it’s time for me to tell you what I look for when I’m buying coffee to brew in my Moka Pot.

 And as promised, it’s time for me to tell you what I look for when I’m buying coffee to brew in my Moka Pot.

 What type of grind should you look for?

 Grinding at home means you get fresh coffee grounds and the best possible taste.
-When you buy pre ground coffee, more of the beans get exposed to oxygen and start to lose their flavors.
+When you buy pre-ground coffee, more of the beans get exposed to oxygen and start to lose their flavor.